JeffreyScottMartin/client-invest-match-backend/content/articles/why-talent-investment-pays-off—even-when-people-leave.md

 ---
-title: Why Talent Investment Pays Off—Even When People Leave
+title: Why Talent Investment Pays Off, Even When People Leave
 date: 2025-04-22T09:07:00.000Z
 description: '"What if we invest in our people and they leave?
 What if we don’t and they stay?"
 The article argues that fostering employee growth benefits